Increasing positive monoids of ordered fields are FF-monoids: Increasing Positive Monoids

-We have seen in Proposition~\ref{prop: positive moniods in Archimedean fields are atomic if they don't have zero as a limit point} that every positive monoid $P$ of an Archimedean ambient field is a BF-monoid provided that $P$ does not have $0$ as a limit point.
+We have seen in Proposition~\ref{prop: positive moniods in Archimedean fields are atomic if they don't have zero as a limit point} that a positive monoid $P$ of an Archimedean ordered field is a BF-monoid provided that $P^\bullet$ does not have $0$ as a limit point.
 Strengthening the hypothesis of this result, we can guarantee that $P$ is, in fact, an FF-monoid.
-We show this in the following proposition, which is a weaker version of our main theorem.
+This is the main result of this paper.